Weather-Station-Software/live-weather-station/readme.txt

 * Improvement: reference wind strength for wind chill computing can now be displayed via shortcodes.
 * Improvement: stations time zone can now be displayed via shortcodes.
 * Improvement: for some unknown reason, some netatmo wind gauges doesn't have historical values nor gusts values.
 The widget now take care of this...
-* Improvement: in textual shortcodes, timestamps can now be displayed in remaining or elapsed approximative time.
+* Improvement: in textual shortcodes, timestamps can now be displayed in remaining or elapsed approximate time.
 * Improvement: times and dates in widgets, textual shortcodes and site dashboard are now local to station (in previous version it was local to server).
 * Improvement: more meaningful error message if no data to show in LCD Panel.
 * Improvement: `readme.txt`